hellohaptik/docs_haptik/docs/agent-chat/agent-reports.md

 5. **Auth Id**

-    A unique identifier used for authenticating the user, this is an alphanumeric user identifier from your system.
+    A unique identifier used for authenticating the user, this is an alphanumeric user identifier from our client's system.
 Datatype is `int` and this is unique to an end user as passed by the client in integration

     Example: `92609cd2758448ae4fbb93b0ed22d40ef3b57e1b`